PoisotLab/ms_betacov_mapping/README.md

 relative to underlying patterns.
 Even accounting for these potential biases, though, there is obvious heterogeneity in betacoronavirus evolutionary distinctiveness that is distinct from overall bat diversity.

 On closer inspection, these patterns recapitulate the evolutionary history of both the order Chiroptera and the genus _Betacoronavirus_.
-Horseshoe bats (Rhinolophidae) are both the reservoirs of the SARS-like viruses  (subgenus _Sarbecovirus_) and the presumed ancestral host of _Betacoronavirus_ [@Latinne2020OriCro].
-The hotspot of host richness and viral diversity in southeast Asia---both of which are disproportionately high, considering the global landscape of bat species richness---is almost entirely driven by viral adaptive radiation through host switching within this clade[@Becker2022OptPre; @Ruiz-Aravena2022EcoEvo].
+Horseshoe bats (Rhinolophidae) are both the reservoirs of the SARS-like viruses  (subgenus _Sarbecovirus_) and a possible ancestral host of _Betacoronavirus_ [@Latinne2020OriCro].
+The hotspots of host richness and viral diversity in southeast Asia---both of which are disproportionately high, considering the global landscape of bat species richness---are almost entirely driven by viral adaptive radiation through host switching within this clade[@Becker2022OptPre; @Ruiz-Aravena2022EcoEvo].
 In contrast, the Neotropical hotspot of viral distinctiveness is driven by isolation by host vicariance.
 Out of the four main groups of betacoronaviruses, only the subgenus _Merbecovirus_ (MERS-like viruses) has been found in animals in the Americas---an introduction that is generally presumed to be ancient [@Ruiz-Aravena2022EcoEvo].
 While comparatively understudied, New World merbecoviruses have been found in the ghost-faced bats (Mormoopidae), New World leaf-nosed bats (Phyllostomidae), and free-tailed bats (Molossidae) (add cite: Olival 2020 PLoS Pathogens).
 The former two groups are endemic to the Neotropics, while the explosive adaptive radiations of the latter two (and particularly the phyllostomids) are responsible for the hotspot of bat diversity in the Amazon.
 Together, these clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

-## The phylogeographic regions of hosts and their viruses overlap
+## Global biogeographic regions are consistent for bats and betacoronaviruses

-Despite differences in hotspots of evolutionary distinctiveness, there are reasons to expect that the phylogeography of bats and betacoronaviruses should show some degree of congruence [@VanBrussel2022ZooDis; @Letko2020BatVir].
-In particular, this should be the case if viruses can circulate among hosts and co-evolve with local hosts communities, making their evolutionary process more than a byproduct of host evolution.
-High density of hosts sharing the same virus (albeit possibly different strains) can drive or result from evolution of the bat antiviral immune system, resulting in spatially distinct immunological responses, as evidenced in several bat species [@Banerjee2020NovIns].
-Immune characteristics that allow bats to be better adapted to infection by emerging viruses [@Gorbunova2020WorGoe; @Irving2021LesHos], in addition to being hardcoded in their genome [@Jebb2020SixRef], may be related to a wide variety of diets [@Banerjee2020NovIns; @MorenoSantillan2021LarGen], themselves likely to be driven by spatial effects, especially at the local scale -- bats, indeed, occupy a variety of environments, and therefore display a variety of adaptations to these environments [@Muylaert2022PreFut].
+Most previous work has assumed that coronavirus biogeography is driven by coevolutionary regimes that form at finer taxonomic scales, treating the presence or richness of key bat host groups as predictive of these viruses' distribution [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo].
+Projecting bat and betacoronavirus phylogeny over space (@fig:biogeo), we find further support for the idea that bat community assembly is directly responsible for spatial heterogeneity in viral coevolutionary regimes.
+The distinct groupings (represented by different colors, symbolizing positions in a subspace formed by the first two phylogenetic principal components) are essentially equivalent between the two groups, and can be coarsely delineated as (1) south and southeast Asia, (2) east Asia (including northern China), west Asia, and the Mediterranean coast; (3) Eurasia above a northing of 40; and (4) Africa and south America.
+These results suggest that, although the evolutionary distinctiveness of the bat-betacoronavirus complex varies spatially, biogeographic regions are consistent between bats and their viruses.
+In some cases, this may diverge from expectations about coronavirus biogeography: for example, previous work has rarely flagged India as a region of concern, but for both bats and betacoronaviruses, the subcontinent falls into the same phylogeographic regions as the southeast Asian peninsula (and indeed, the region is home to known bat hosts of nobecoviruses, sarbecoviruses, and merbecoviruses [Ruiz-Aravena2022EcoEvo]).

 ![Phylogeographic regions of bats (top) and viruses (bottom) based on the joint analysis of their occurrence and phylogenetic relatedness.
 The different colors